dottxt-ai/prompts/README.md

 ## Prompt functions

-The `template` decorator takes a function as an argument whose docstring is a Jinja template, and return a `Template` object:
+The `template` decorator takes a function as an argument whose docstring is a Jinja template, and returns a `Template` object:

 ```python
 from prompts import template